viki-org/storm-docker/README.md

     git clone git@github.com:viki-org/storm-docker.git

+The next few commands will be run from the `storm-docker` repository.
+Let us go there:

+    cd storm-docker

 ### Building the Docker containers

 Run the **GNU** `make` command.
 The default goal builds the docker containers: